patrickbwarren/qgis-survex-import/README.md

     - as traverses, showing the centrelines used for above ;
 * Get CRS from .3d file if possible ;
 * Keep features from previous import(s) ;
-* (optional) Select a directory to batch save results as ESRI shapefiles ;
+* (optional) Select a directory in case of saving as a GeoPackage file ;
 * (optional) Set a title.

 (\*) In rare cases a station may be flagged both surface and underground,